What trends create opportunities or risks in the European market for natural food additives?

 Suppliers of natural food additives in developing countries should take this into account and invest in strengthening business partnerships.
 Reliability and quality of ingredients is imperative when dealing with European buyers, but the growing number of stricter EU regulations on food additives and the growing reliance on certification schemes will likely make buyers more demanding in the future.

-- When communicating with buyers, make sure to demonstrate reliability.
-Make sure to be responsive, honest and transparent in relation to what you can deliver, as well as about the quality of your products.
-Prioritise longterm trade partnerships based on trust.
+- Demonstrate reliability to European buyers when you are communicating with them.
+Ensure you are responsive, honest and transparent in relation to what you can deliver, as well as about the quality of your products.
+Prioritise long-term trade partnerships based on trust.
 If you can, meet distributors in person at trade shows, as closer contact increases your chances of creating business relationships.
 See the CBI study on doing business with European buyers of natural food additives.

-- Prepare arguments to show buyers why your ingredients are better or as good as competing ingredients produced in Europe.
-You can stress quality, price, social aspects, etc. For example, by supplying fairtrade or organic ingredients, you can charge a premium.
+- Prepare your company’s unique selling points, showing buyers why your ingredients are better or as good as competing ingredients produced in Europe.
+You can stress quality, price, social aspects, etc. For example, by supplying fair-trade or organic ingredients, you can charge a premium.
 Using reputable labelling schemes also makes your food additives more competitive in the European market.

 - Make sure the quality of your supply is high and consistent.
 Back up your claims by adopting standards and certification schemes.
 Relevant certifications include organic, fair trade, UEBT and Aquaculture Stewardship Council.